 - Crisis care should cover strategies that extend or go beyond surge capacity plans.13 Surge capacity is generally described as the ability to evaluate and care for a markedly increased volume of patients—one that challenges or exceeds normal operating capacity.

-- Crisis care is likely to be activated during long-term events such as a pandemic like COVID-19 when there is no practical way to obtain critical resources.
+- Crisis care is likely to be activated during long-term events like the COVID-19 pandemic when there is no feasible way to obtain critical resources.

 - Crisis care does not allow hospitals to delay patient care; the critical nature of the necessary health care will force immediate decisions.

-- Crisis care must gradually move backwards to contingency or conventional care as additional resources become available such as medication, equipment, and staffing.
+- Crisis care must gradually move backwards to contingency or to conventional care as additional resources become available, such as medication, equipment, and staffing.

-- Crisis care strategies should be updated throughout a crisis as needed, depending on ongoing resource shortages or increases.
+- Crisis care strategies should be updated as needed throughout a crisis, depending on ongoing resource shortages or increases.